-- An oil field in Seminole County, Oklahoma with strong potential for secondary water-flood production and new primary production. - Comprises approximately 883.7 acres, with 7 wells on site, one currently operational. - Historic recorded production from the KGSU 1,690,240 BO, light sweet crude 34-43 API gravity. - Permitted July, 1993 in unitization proceeding by the Oklahoma Corp.
+- An oil field in Seminole County, Oklahoma with strong potential for secondary water-flood production and new primary production Helium, Oil & Gas. - Comprises approximately 883.7 acres, with 7 wells on site, one currently operational. - Historic recorded production from the KGSU 1,690,240 BO, light sweet crude 34-43 API gravity. - Permitted July, 1993 in unitization proceeding by the Oklahoma Corp.
 Commission Oil & Gas Division (the "OCC") as an enhanced recovery project utilizing water-flood secondary recovery operations. - Early open hole production in the 1920's-30's resulted in rapid depletion of the original "gas drive" which pushed oil from the sand layer up into the wellbore, restricting production.
 The OCC estimates only 11% to 14% of the original oil in situ has been produced.
-This creates an outstanding opportunity for substantial new low cost production using modern enhanced recovery techniques.
+This creates an outstanding opportunity for substantial new low-cost production using modern enhanced recovery techniques. - Helium was recently discovered on the KGSU by sampling existing oil wells; Commercial grades up to 1.3622% were found - Drill permits have been granted in Oklahoma for two new primary wells. - Drilling anticipated to begin Q4 2019 / Q1 2020.